 The trend of the data shows us that if a person is 68 inches tall, they will probably wear a shoe size of 12.
-Again, this is just a prediction based on the information we have in our scatter plot.
+Again this is just a predication based on the information we have in our scatter plot.
 It does not mean that a person 68 inches tall should or will wear a size 12 shoe.

-Click on the activity below to practice making a scatterplot and calculating a line of best fit.
+Use this activity to practice making a scatterplot and calculating a line of best fit.